modulooblongata/redux-blog/README.md

 - React Router
 - Axios
 - Redux Promise
+- Redux Form

-This is a fork of https://github.com/acdlite/redux-basic-blog-example which is a fork of https://github.com/StephenGrider/ReduxSimpleStarter
+This is a fork of https://github.com/StephenGrider/ReduxSimpleStarter